sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 exit_code == 0 || exit_code == <known exit code>
 ```

-Because we did not encode much semantic meaning into the generation strategies, almost all generated programs failed in the interpreter (some did execute, and print values, sucessfully!).
+Because we did not encode much semantic meaning into the generation strategies, almost of the all of the thousands of generated programs failed in the interpreter (some did execute, and print values, successfully!).
 Reading the generated programs also led us to realize that we were not specifically handling the case where a Bril program calls a function with multiple definitions.

 Overall, property-based testing was easier than expected to set up, and helped us explore the sample space of Bril programs.